nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Covalently Bonded:** Pertaining to the nature of the bonds within COFs, which are integral to their stability and functionality.

-### Expanded Definition and Usage\nCovalent Organic Frameworks (COFs) are celebrated for their versatility and efficiency in molecular separation and transformation processes.
+### Expanded Definition and Usage:
+Covalent Organic Frameworks (COFs) are celebrated for their versatility and efficiency in molecular separation and transformation processes.
 Their ability to be structurally tailored at the molecular level allows for precise control over properties like pore size and functionality, facilitating specialized applications such as selective gas adsorption, high-density hydrogen storage, and advanced drug delivery systems.
 In environmental science, COFs are utilized for capturing carbon dioxide and catalyzing water splitting, providing innovative solutions to pressing global challenges.